coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 .. cmd:: Quit

    Causes Rocq to exit.
-Valid only in coqtop.
+Valid only in `rocq repl-with-drop`.

 .. cmd:: Drop

    This command temporarily enters the OCaml toplevel.
    It is a debug facility used by Rocq's implementers.
-Valid only in the bytecode version of coqtop.
+Valid only in `rocq repl-with-drop`.
    The OCaml command:

    ::